-- Beginning level is defined by the pupil having no technical skills on the instrument prior to training. - Advanced level is defined by a degree of independence as regards preparation and a personal position regarding expression.
+- Beginning level is defined by the pupil having few or no technical skills on the instrument prior to training. - Intermediate level is defined by the student possessing basic understanding of technical functions. - Advanced level is defined by a degree of independence as regards preparation and a personal position regarding expression.
 The training pupil's skills and musicality testify to a possible future professional career.